Reframing Failure as Growth in Therapy

 Setbacks are uniquely well-suited to this process because they force a confrontation with what matters.
 They invite clients to evaluate not just how they're living, but why.
 In working through failure, clients often begin to clarify their values: What relationships do they want to repair?
 What kind of role model do they want to be?
 What legacy are they beginning to shape?
 These are not abstract questions—they are grounded in the emotional work of making meaning from disappointment, shame, and vulnerability.

 This movement toward generativity also signals a deeper phase of psychological integration.
 Clients who can reframe failure not only recover their sense of agency—they begin to see themselves as contributors, not just survivors.
+Research demonstrates that individuals who experience posttraumatic growth often develop enhanced relationships and a greater sense of personal strength (Linley et al., 2008).
 In this way, therapy becomes not just a site of personal repair but a launchpad for relational and societal impact.
-It’s in these moments—often born from the ashes of perceived failure—that clients begin to feel a new sense of purpose: “If I’ve lived through this, maybe I can help someone else live through it too.”
+It's in these moments—often born from the ashes of perceived failure—that clients begin to feel a new sense of purpose: "If I've lived through this, maybe I can help someone else live through it too."

 Ultimately, cultivating generativity through setbacks transforms therapy into a space of legacy-building.
 Clients move from asking "What's wrong with me?" to "What can I do with what I've learned?"
 In that shift, failure is no longer a detour from growth—it becomes one of its most powerful drivers.